(Jacob wrestles the Angel Samael as referenced in the Zohar)

-North America, as the focal point of sexual indulgence, decadence, insatiable appetites, and bacchanalias, has made tremendous efforts to convince the world that giving in to your desires will produce happiness, and yet the results of such behaviors are accelerating and escalating humanity's collective decay.
+In North America, the focal point of sexual indulgence, decadence, insatiable appetites, and bacchanalias, many have made tremendous efforts to convince the world that giving in to your desires will produce happiness, and yet the results of such behaviors are accelerating and escalating humanity's collective decay.
 No one wants to confront in themselves how desire, which seeks to get what it wants at the expense of others, is the root cause of suffering, and yet this is the fundamental precondition of every genuine religion and mystical tradition.
 What you find, instead of virtue being proliferated and emulated, is the gratification of desire and lust, no matter what the cost.
 What else could constitute the most damaging (and successful) propaganda, especially when everyone believes it to be true?

 Is Sexual Magic Suitable for the Modern World?

 Whether or not the sexual teachings are "not entirely suitable for the modern world" is irrelevant.
 The truth doesn't change just because it has become inconvenient in our contemporary society.
 Precisely because promiscuity is everywhere in today's culture, we need the science to master our sexuality, to refine and purify it above the mainstream habits of our spiritually-asleep peers.
 How can we truly harness our sexual power if that instinct is out of control, pulling us in every direction, mandating fascination with particularly attractive people, so that we become hypnotized and obsessed with our own fantasies?
 That lifestyle will never lead us to reality, because through it we live as slaves to our animal instincts.